Simon-graiff/Mobile2/README.md

 **Handling toggle interaction and syncing result back to parse**

 As soon as the user toggles a switch, the onCheckedChanged method is performed.
-Parameters a view and a boolean value, which represents the <i>new</i> state.
+Parameters are a view and a boolean value, which represents the <i>new</i> state.
 Since every toggle performs an individual action, the switch has to be identified.
 This is possible using the R-class:
 ````
 int id = buttonView.getId();